 Whether you are planning to move to China or to visit on holiday, you are probably wondering how much everything costs here.
 The truth is, it is often difficult to find accurate or realistic information online about things like cost of living.
-Even on comprehensive databases like Numbeo, sometimes people misreport numbers or the numbers are outdated (inflation in China’s top-tier cities are close to 10% per year!).
+Even on some comprehensive online databases, sometimes people misreport numbers or the numbers are outdated (inflation in China’s top-tier cities are close to 10% per year!).

 Fear not, I am here to give you an accurate and up-to-date list of what everything costs in China’s top-tier cities.
 Note that “top tier city” refers to Shanghai, Beijing, and Shenzhen.